 - Principle of Understanding.
 The patient and his loved ones are well-informed about the real and continuing possibility of relapse, stages, and triggers.

 - Self-knowledge.
-This involves identifying triggers, including drivers of past lapses and root causes of addiction, such as family problems and a history of substance abuse.
+It involves identifying triggers, including drivers of past lapses and root causes of addiction, such as family problems and a history of substance abuse.

 - Recovery Planning.
-Addiction recovery worksheets help the patient come up with a relapse prevention plan.
+Addiction recovery worksheets help the patient come up with a prevention plan.

 - Inventory Training.
-This involves daily scheduling to avoid triggers.
+It involves daily scheduling to avoid triggers.

 - Involvement of significant others.
-A patient requires an active personal support group to deal with the challenges of recovery and the high likelihood of relapse.
+A patient requires an active personal support group to deal with recovery challenges and the high likelihood of a slip-up.

-- Maintenance and follow up.
-Gorski stresses that for addiction relapse prevention to become effective.
+- Maintenance and follow-up.
+Gorski stresses that for addiction recidivism prevention to become effective.
 It involves finding the right balance of programs and activities that increases a patient's chances of full recovery.

 Melemis Relapse Prevention Plan

-This plan proposes five rules for a patient to live by – five relapse prevention tips, which should significantly decrease the likelihood of relapse.
+This plan proposes five rules for a patient to live by – five recidivism prevention tips, which should significantly decrease the likelihood of relapse.

 - Rule 1: Change a life.
-Personal substance abuse relapse prevention plan must not only include drastic changes to avoid triggers but also to incorporate in their lives new routines, hobbies, interests, people, and environments that make it easier for them to stay free of addiction.
+A personal prevention plan must not only include drastic changes to avoid triggers but also incorporate new routines, hobbies, interests, people, and environments in patients' lives.
+These things make it easier for them to stay free of addiction.

 - Rule 2: Be completely honest.
 Melemis writes, "Addiction requires lying."
 The proponent recommends setting up recovery circles that involve a patient's support group and where all members are completely honest with each other.

 - Rule 3: Ask for help.
 Participation in self-help groups gives patients a better perception that they are not alone going through the tough challenges associated with recovery.
-The participation also shows them that others can do it, and reminds about the consequences.
+The participation also shows them that others can do it and reminds them about the consequences.